oracle-livelabs/developer/dev-guide-ai-finance/ai-answers/ai-answers.md

 ### Objectives

 In this lab, you will:
-* Enhance your understanding of AI Vector Search by applying it to a real-world developer coding challenge.
+* Enhance your understanding of AI Vector Search by applying it to a developer coding challenge.
 * Gain hands-on experience with integrating AI Vector Search and refining application features to meet specific development requirements.

 ### Prerequisites